-When is a saint not a saint?
+When is a saint not a "saint"?

 Officially declaring someone a saint means that we have scrutinized their lives and their deaths and determined that they continue to work for the salvation of the world.
 Officially we seek that answer in miracles attributed to their intercession.
 It is for their works in life that we additionally declare them Fathers or Doctors.

-Looking at the brief descriptions of his life, he was well known as a teacher and arbitrator influential in several ecclesiastical and secular controversies.
+Looking at the brief descriptions of his life, he was well known as a teacher and arbitrator, influential in several ecclesiastical and secular controversies.
 He was particularly attentive to his flock as bishop, traveling and visiting often.
-Nowhere in these stories speak of anything but humility and sanctity.
+Nowhere do these stories speak of anything but humility and sanctity.
 I for one will accept his title and ask for his intercessions at the throne without hesitation especially for our bishops and clergy.

 You choirs of new Jerusalem,